 Finding a good spot

-Interesting but not overpowering foreground with minimal light pollution and enough open space that you can get at least a great 360-degree view of the sky.
+Find an interesting but not overpowering foreground with minimal light pollution and enough open space that you can get at least a great 360-degree view of the sky.
 Get away from the city.
 Light pollution will decrease the intensity of the aurora you can capture on film.

 Bringing the right equipment